 Meet the Team

-David Biddulph, 74, is a Co-founder of the Let Us Vote for a Balanced Budget Amendment Campaign.
+David Biddulph is a co-founder of the Let U.S. Vote for a Fiscal Responsibility Amendment Campaign.
 He is a semi-retired entrepreneur and citizen activist who has been a leader since 1992 in empowering citizens to vote for state and national constitutional amendments.

 David M. Walker